tdrussell/qlora-pipe/README.md

 ```

 ## Training
 Edit the config files in the examples directory to your liking.
 At minimum, change the paths at the top to point to your model and desired output directory.
-Per-device batch size, gradient accumulation steps, and optimizer settings are specified in the Deepspeed JSON config file.
+Per-device batch size and gradient accumulation steps are specified in the Deepspeed JSON config file.
 Everything else is in the TOML config file.
 Launch the training script:
 ```
 NCCL_P2P_DISABLE="1" NCCL_IB_DISABLE="1" deepspeed --num_gpus=1 train.py --deepspeed --deepspeed_config examples/ds_config_7b.json --config examples/config_7b.toml
 ```